ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 - otherwise it returned 0

-If this function returned 0, then the parent would've also returned 0, and subsequently, execution would've never reached the part where it executeed whatever I gave it.
+If this function returned 0, then the parent would've also returned 0, and subsequently, execution would've never reached the part where it executed whatever I gave it.
 So I needed to stay away from the `return 0` scenario.
 This meant going deeper in the call chain.

 The next function: